anthonyfdunphy/ecommerce-application/README.md

 ## Future Features

-### Google places API to fetch address data

-Autofill the address fields in profile form and in checkout by using google places API.
-This would speed up the checkout process.

 ### Current stock

 Stock numbers - the future development needs to be focused on adding a some kind of stock app.
 The views and webhook handlers might need updating to reflect the impact of the completed purchase on the trees in stock.
 Currently tree model has quantity column that is not being utilised.